devbootstrap/uniswap-exchange-fork/README.md

 NOTE: I comment out the declared variables in the interface otherwise there is compile error.

-Now try the following in the console window.
+Now try the following in the `truffle console` window.

 ```
 compile